 We repeated the experiment for the Phone Call dataset, computing this time the sum-squared relative error.
 The results are also shown in Table 3.
-The modified Regression() algorithm is presented in the Appendix.
+The modified Regression() algorithm is presented in [9].
 Depending on the compression ratio, our method was up to 49 times better than Wavelets, 9.8 times better than DCT and 258 times better than Histograms.
-We notice here that for this comparison we used straight-forward Wavelets that are optimal only under the sum-squared-error.
-Garofalakis and Gibbons in [11] describe novel algorithms for minimizing, among other metrics, the relative error of a Wavelet-based approximation.
-Except for cases of very skewed datasets, they observe a reduction of the mean relative error up to 3 times over regular Wavelets.
+We note here that for this comparison we used Haar Wavelets that are optimal only under the sum-squared-error.
+The work of [12] describes algorithms for minimizing, among other metrics, the relative error of a Wavelet-based approximation.
+Except for cases of very skewed datasets, these algorithms reduce the mean relative error up to 3 times over regular Wavelets.
 These improvements were seen for very coarse approximations (i.e. for a compression ratio of 5% or less) where our method already has an advantage of 42-1 over regular Wavelets.
-For more space, their techniques are a lot closer to regular Wavelets.
+For more space, these techniques are a lot closer to regular Wavelets.

-5.2.3 Mixing The Datasets
+5.1.2 Mixing The Datasets

-At this experiment we tried mixing data from different datasets, to reduce the amount of correlation among the approximated signals.
-We thus created a dataset that contains phone call data from three states (AZ, CA and FL), three types of meteorological measurements (air temperature, pressure and solar irradiance), and data from three stocks (Microsoft, Intel and Oracle).
-For each of these data series we created ten files of 2048 values each.
-We then varied the compression ratio of all algorithms from 5% to 30% and set M{base} to 2048 values.
+The SBR algorithms exploits intrinsic correlations between the signals.
+We now explore its behavior when these correlations are reduced.
+At this experiment we tried mixing data from the three datasets.
+We created a dataset that contains phone call data from three states (AZ, CA and FL), three types of meteorological measurements (air temperature, pressure and solar irradiance), and data from three stocks (Microsoft, Intel and Oracle).
+For each of these data series we created ten files of 2,048 values each.
+We then varied the compression ratio of all algorithms from 5% to 30% and set $M{base}$ to 2,048 values.
 In Table 4 we present the average sum squared and total sum squared relative errors for all methods.
-The improvements of the SBR
+The improvements of the SBR algorithm were even larger in this case.
+The SBR algorithm produced up to 27 times smaller average sum squared errors than the closest competitor, while the improvement reached up to 1,034 times for the total sum squared relative error.